carvel-dev/imgpkg/docs/README.md

-## Documentation
+# imgpkg Documentation

 ### What is imgpkg

-`imgpkg` is a tool that allows the user to store and distribute sets of files as OCI images.
+`imgpkg` is a tool that allows users to store and distribute sets of files as OCI images.
-A typical use for these OCI Images is to group configurations for a particular application and make it available in a registry.
+A typical use for these OCI images is to group configurations for a particular application and make it available in an image registry.

-The tool introduces a new concept of a Bundle, which is an OCI image that contains configuration files and references of images that can be used with these configurations.
+The tool introduces the concept of a Bundle, which is an OCI image that contains configuration files and references of images that can be used with these configurations.

+Currently, `imgpkg` always produces a single layer image.
+It's not optimized to repush large sized directories that infrequently change.

 ### Images vs Bundles